VILLASframework/documentation/node/labs/Lab14.md

 ```
 $ villas-test-cmp [OPTIONS] FILE1 FILE2 ...
 FILEn
 ```
-where options refers to one of the following:
+where options refers to one or more of the following:

 | Option	| Description |
 | :---	| :--- |